ohdamnitsnikki/workoutplan/README.md

 ## Creating a app on Heroku

-(This next part isn't described by me)
+(This explanation of deploying is described by AJ Greaves )
 This app is deployed on Heroku.

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: